Session One: Sustainability Developments

 Session Four: Marketing Update

+As plant-based foods continue to gain momentum, an update is given on market developments in Asia.
 China has the largest market for organic & sustainable foods market in Asia.
 Details are given on this prospective market, including market opportunities and pitfalls.
-A case study is given of a pioneering retailer of sustainable foods in Asia.
-With consumer apathy often cited as the barrier to higher adoption rates of sustainable products, some insights are given into how consumers be encouraged to make wiser choices for their health and the environment.
+A case study is given of a pioneering online retailer of sustainable foods in Asia.
+With consumer apathy often cited as the barrier to higher adoption rates of sustainable products, how has consumer behaviour changed since the virus outbreak?
+Guidance and pointers will be given into how Asian consumers be encouraged to make wiser choices for their health and the environment.